parsiya/parsiya.net/content/page/CheatSheet.markdown

 following in it.
 Add `-Dlog4j.debug` to the app's command line parameters.

 The app might already have the command to log but is just missing the file.
-Use `procmon` to see which paths are searched to find this gile. `Result is NAME NOT FOUND` is your friend.
+Use `procmon` to see which paths are searched to find this file.
+The `Result is NAME NOT FOUND` filter is your friend.

 ```
 log4j.rootLogger=debug, stdout, R